Get to know myRent with a quick overview video:

 • Fill out this form to change the landlord's details with Tenancy Services and email it to: bond.refunds@tenancy.govt.nz

 • Inform the tenant of the change of details.
-The easiest way to notify your tenant is to upload this form through the myRent app or email it to them directly.
 We would suggest that you explain to the tenant that this is a temporary change required by law, and that you will be the main contact when you return.

 If you do not comply with this requirement, the tenant can give you a notice to remedy due to your absence, meaning the issue could end up at the tribunal.